tier4/caret_doc/docs/tutorials/create_architecture.md

    arch = Architecture('yaml', './architecture.yaml')
    ```

-2. Specify source node and destination node in a node chain
+2. Specify source node and destination node in a path

-   `arch.search_paths` extract all candidates of the node chain.
+   `arch.search_paths` extract all candidates of the path

    ```python
    paths = arch.search_paths(